underscoreio/essential-slick/src/pages/3-modifying.md

 ~~~

 The surprise comes if our predicate evaluates to `false`.
-When working with collections, if the predicate is false for some value, that value is excluded from the collection.
+When working with `Option`, if the predicate is `false` the result is `None`.
 But for actions, the result is an exception:

 ~~~
 java.util.NoSuchElementException: Action.withFilter failed
 ~~~

-That makes `filter` tricky to work with, but you have some options.
+That makes `filter` tricky to work with, but you have some tools to help.
 First, if you want different behaviour from a filter-like function, you can implement it pretty easily with `flatMap`.
 We will get to `flatMap` shortly.